mozilla-mobile/firefox-ios/README.md

 This is a work in progress on some early ideas.
 Don't get too attached to this code.
 Tomorrow everything will be different.

+*GitHub issues are enabled* on this repository, but we encourage you to file a bug (see above).
+We'll accept issues to track work items that don't yet have a pull request, and also as an early funnel for bug reports, but Bugzilla is the source of truth for lots of good reasons — issues will be shifted into Bugzilla, and pull requests need a bug number.

 Contributor guidelines
 ----------------------